StefanoAnzolut/business-guide/source/quickstart/upgrade.rst

 ============================

 ..
 NOTE::
- Whether you already have a Skribble account or not, there are two ways to set up Skribble for your company and start a free 30-day trial.
+ Whether you already have a Skribble account or not, there are two ways you can set up Skribble for your company and start a free 30-day trial.
 Read on to find out how it works.

 Skribble offers a free trial month to new Business customers.
 You won't be charged during the trial period, and you can cancel at any time.